Cyclone1070/docsreader/src/tailwind/markdown/docs/hover-focus-and-other-states.md

 #### [Styling based on the descendants of a peer](#styling-based-on-the-descendants-of-a-peer)

 If you need to style an element based on the descendants of a sibling element, you can mark the sibling with the `peer` class and use the `peer-has-*` variant to style the target element:

-Today

-Create a to do list

-Check off first item

-Investigate race condition

 ```
 <div>  <label class="peer ...">    <input type="checkbox" name="todo[1]" checked />    Create a to do list  </label>  <svg class="peer-has-checked:hidden ..."><!-- ... --></svg></div>